-“We have a bunch of beach balls with faces,” says Wendy Brightman, managing director of Ele’s Place in Ann Arbor.
+“We have a bunch of beach balls with faces,” says Wendy Brightman, formerly managing director of Ele’s Place in Ann Arbor, of tactics used there.
 “We ask the children to point to the ball with the expression they are feeling that day – happy, lonely, etc.

 “Young children speak about their feelings differently.
 For these little ones, grief is often expressed in play.”

 Age-appropriate play including arts and crafts are at the center of many of Ele’s Place group activities.

 For example, children in the 6- to 8-year age group make a scream box – a shoebox stuffed with a paper towel roll and filled with cotton into which they can scream as loud as they want – the sound is muffled.

 “The kids love it,” Kausch notes.
 “Often the kids will decorate it to represent the person who died or other things they love.
 The box lets them scream all they want.
 It’s a coping tool.”

 At SandCastles, children cycle through what is known as the “volcano room.”
 It is in this space that the kids are encouraged to release pent-up feelings by unleashing a mean uppercut on an unsuspecting punching bag or tearing through the pages of any one of the piles of phone books at the ready.